chadlupkes/livingcivilization/energy.md

 ### The Flow Ahead

 In this chapter, we’ve traced Energy’s journey—from the primal forces of creation to the harnessed currents of today.
 It is gravity’s pull, electromagnetism’s flash, nuclear might, and more—the lifeblood of Civilization.
 As we step deeper into the concepts of Living Civilization, it remains our companion, driving change and sustaining complexity.
-Next, we turn to <a href="physics">Physics</a>, the rules that govern this flow.
+Next, we turn to [Physics](/physics.md), the rules that govern this flow.